-Spend your afternoon in the most famous wax museum in the world, located in the heart of Times Square.
-Get up close to celebrities, mingle with the monarchy and fraternize with film stars, before indulging in some sweet treats from Dylan’s Candy Bar and tackling zombies in the unique multi-sensory gaming experience.
+Another wonderful activity to do with the family or as a couple, is visit the most famous wax museum in the world, Madame Tussauds.
+Here you can get up close to celebrities, monarchy and film stars.
+You can also indulge in some sweet treats from Dylan’s Candy Bar and tackling zombies in the unique multi-sensory gaming experience.

 Stop #4: Radio City Music Hall

 1. 5 hours